dynamsoft-docs/capture-vision-docs-js/programming/javascript/user-guide/core-readme.md

 # Dynamsoft Core Module

-The Dynamsoft Core module builds the foundation upon which Dynamsoft SDKs implements their functionality.
-It consists of basic classes, interfaces and enumerations shared between all Dynamsoft SDKs.
+The Dynamsoft Core module builds the foundation upon which Dynamsoft SDKs implement their functionality.
+It consists of basic classes, interfaces and enumerations shared by all Dynamsoft SDKs.

 Some of the major classes and interfaces include: